- Special Programs

 Lingchin Liao (Violin, Suzuki, Early Childhood Music) M.M. and Professional Studies in Violin Performance, Temple University; B.M.
 Music Education and Violin Performance, National Taiwan Normal University.
 Studied violin with: Helen Kwalwasser.
 Additional training: Suzuki violin and Gordon Institute for Music Learning Theory.
 Orchestral experience: Haddonfield Symphony Orchestra, Taipei City Symphony Orchestra.
 Teaching experience: The Music School of Delaware, Cairn University, Temple University Music Prep and Trevose Day School.

-Lingchin is available during the academic year on Mondays, Tuesdays, Wednesdays, and Fridays.
+Lingchin is available during the academic year on Mondays, Tuesdays, and Wednesdays.

 John McElderry (Guitar) John is a graduate of Penn State University and Berklee College of Music and currently lives in Wilmington, DE.
 He has received the Globalmuse.com Elite Artist Award and was honored at the New England Songwriters Series as a performer.
 John has experience instructing guitar, mandolin, and pop/rock vocal building.

 John is available during the academic year on Tuesdays and Wednesdays.